German election: How right-wing is nationalist AfD?

 Against the euro

-Mr Lucke left the AfD in 2015, arguing that it was becoming increasingly xenophobic.
-It was the first of several high-profile power struggles in the AfD.
-More powers must return to the nation states, the AfD says, opposing all "centralising" moves in the EU, and anything that smacks of Euro-federalism.
+The party's first leader, Bernd Lucke, left AfD in 2015, arguing that it was becoming increasingly xenophobic.

+Its anti-euro policy echoes the Euroscepticism of other populist parties in Europe.
+More powers must return to the nation states, AfD says, opposing all "centralising" moves in the EU, and anything that smacks of Euro-federalism.

-If the EU fails to reform and continues centralising, the AfD says, the party will seek to pull Germany out of the EU.
+If the EU fails to reform and continues centralising, AfD says, the party will seek to pull Germany out of the EU.